 Working mother Nathalie expanded on Olga’s advice, drawing from her own experience.
 While she has always worked full time, Nathalie also wanted to be involved in her children’s daily activities, “I made sure all of the companies that I worked for offered a flexible work schedule, this way I didn’t have to feel guilty about working.
 The moment you get the interview you should let them know you are looking for flexible hours wherever possible.”

 Hari shared that she believes being reliable leads to more responsibility and advancement.
 She said: “What got me where I am today is that I was doggedly consistent.
 I set my goals for what I wanted to achieve, I never over-promised or under-delivered.”

 Whereas Andrea emphasises the importance of supporting each other, saying: “We need to give ourselves permission to be courageous and forge our professional path in our own way, even when faced with resistance.
 We need female leaders that won’t give up.”

 Women are pivotal to the future of digital across multiple sectors.
 Although the pandemic has posed new challenges, particularly for female professionals, this International Women’s Day panel discussion demonstrated the importance of a diverse leadership team as well as the wide-reaching impact women have on the industry.

-If you weren’t able to attend the live streamed event, you can catch it again at the Digital City Festival on Thursday 22nd April at 11am.
-Register for your free ticket here.
+If you weren’t able to attend the live streamed event, you can watch the recording below.

 More Insights?View all Insights